June 19-22, 2024

 Prof. dr. Nicoline Hoogerbrugge

 MD, PhD, internist-cancer geneticist.
-Radboud University, Nijmegen, Netherlands
+Radboud university medical center, Nijmegen, Netherlands

 Dr. Gabriel Capellá